 - Downey Unstoppables work great to mask odors.
 Although this product won’t remove odors, it can leave a pleasant scent that lingers on fabrics and covers up any subtle smells.

-- Storing horse clothing in a cedar chest or cedar lined clothingt after washing can be an effective way to naturally reduce any lingering horse owners while also protecting natural fibers like will from mobs, which don’t like cedar.
+- Storing horse clothing in a cedar chest or cedar lined clothing after washing can be an effective way to naturally reduce any lingering horse owners while also protecting natural fibers like will from moths, which don’t like cedar.
 Cedar satchets can also be used in a standard dresser drawer.